 Although only in its second month on the market, the battery-operated vehicle from the U.S. company has posted a surprising result – it has become the best-selling car in Norway in September.

 Tesla captured 5.1% of Norway’s total car sales share during the month.
-The total number of rechargeable electric cars on the road in Norway is estimated to about 14,500 vehicles – that compares to the larger U.S. market, which had electric sales in 2012 of 13,427 units.
+The total number of rechargeable electric cars on the road in Norway is estimated to have surpassed 14,500 vehicles – that compares to the larger US market, which had total electric sales in 2012 of 13,427 units.

-The company just launched the Model S in August, and pent up demand could also account for some of September’s 616 Model S sales, as tallied by Opplysningsrådet for Veitrafikken, which compiles Norwegian car sales data.
+The company just launched the Model S in August, and pent up demand could also be the answer for some of September’s 616 Model S sales, as tallied by Opplysningsrådet for Veitrafikken, which gathers Norwegian car sales data.

-Boosted by the lawmakers, electric vehicle sales in Norway during August were more than twice that of the much larger German market in the same month.
-Nissan’s Leaf has become the fifth best-selling model of any kind in Norway through nine months, capturing nearly 3% of the total share of the market.
+Boosted by the lawmakers, electric vehicle sales in Norway during August were more than twice that of the much larger German market.
+Nissan’s Leaf has become the fifth best-selling model of any kind in Norway through the first nine months, capturing around 3% of the total car market.

-Norway and its capital city, Oslo, also have built a hefty network of taxpayer-supported charging stations.
-On any given day, owners of Leafs and other cars like it can pull into one of a clutch of public lots that have public chargers and are exclusively for EV use.
+Norway and its capital city, Oslo, also have a great network of taxpayer-supported charging stations.
+Owners of Leafs and other electric cars can pull into one of the many public lots that have public chargers and are exclusively for EV use.